 A later telling

 A later version of the story claims that Dr Dee was present on the night at Walton-le-Dale.
 In this version the corpse was not a pauper, but a wealthy man.
 He was raised so that Dee and Kelley could question him as to where he had hidden his money.
 This does sound like folklore.
 Folklorists Westwood and Simpson claim that this was first recorded in Causbon’s A True and Faithful Relation of what passed for many Years Between Dr John Dee and Some Spirits published in 1659.
 (Lancashire Past Author’s note: I have looked through the Causbon book a number of times but I find no record of this version of the story.
 In fact Causbon just repeats Weever’s own version, word for word.
-Other sources claim that this later story comes from the 1911 version of the Encyclopedia Britannica, but I have not been able to track this down.)
+Other sources claim that this later story comes from the 1911 version of the Encyclopaedia Britannica, but I have not been able to track this down.)
 It is this later, more folkloric, version that appears in many local history and folklore books, and on folklore websites.

 Site visited by A. Bowden 2019